shortcodes/media/README.md

 To be able to upload media files you have to set media routes.
 You can do that by placing `Route::mediaRoutes();
 ` in your routes file.

-Then you will be able to use it under `POST /media` in basic namespace
+Then you will be able to use it under `POST /media` in basic namespace while providing `file` field

 In response you will get: